SettleMint

 • supportsRewriting = false.
 The feature does not rewrite transfers.

 • It is compatible with Maturity Redemption.
-Yield can continue to accrue until maturity, and post-maturity transfer restrictions do not invalidate already claimable yield.
+Yield can continue to accrue until maturity, and already claimable amounts survive post-maturity transfer restrictions.

-• Historical Balances must be available for the yield feature to calculate holder and supply snapshots.
-When the asset also uses rewriting features, order Historical Balances after those features so snapshots capture final post-rewrite balances.
+• Historical Balances must be available for snapshot calculation.
+When the asset also uses rewriting features, order that dependency after those features so snapshots capture final post-rewrite balances.

 Change impact